weaveworks/weave-gitops-private/.github/ISSUE_TEMPLATE/cve.md

 ---
 ## Report

-This section to be completed when you want to report a potential vulnerability to be managed by Vulnerability Manager
+This section to be completed to report a potential vulnerability.

 **Describe**

-Add a description of the potential vulnerability.
+Add a description about the potential vulnerability.

 **References**